AC34/vim-scaffold/README.md

 Prerequisites
 ---------------------------------------------
-You need to have "autocmd" compiled with your vim.
+You need to at least have "autocmd" compiled with your vim.

 Introduction
 ---------------------------------------------